mschimieguel/pdf-scrapping/README.md

 ### Requirements

- Install the command-line program QPDF (available for Linux and Mac OSX).With QPDF is possible transform parts of the illegible RAW binary into a legible text.
+ Install the command-line program QPDF (available for Linux and Mac OSX) with it is possible to transform parts of the illegible RAW binary of PDF file into a legibles texts.

 ### Install QPDF On linux